 A significant portion of the City's expenses are personnel related, with 31.5% of the City's \$442.3 million budget dedicated to salaries and benefits.
-Through the second quarter of 2018, the City has spent \$69.8 million on salaries and benefits, which is 50.1% of the annual budget.
-This figure is trending 2.9% higher than 2017.
+Through the second quarter of 2018, the City has spent \$69.8 million on salaries and benefits, which is 50.1% of the annual salary and benefit budget.
+This figure is trending 2.9% higher than 2017 due to winter operations overtime and the temporary pay for special census workers.

-- Regular Pay is at \$44.3 million, which is 1.0% lower than 2017. - Overtime Pay is trending 5.6% higher than 2017 figures, with \$3.8 million spent in the second quarter.
-This is mainly attributable to winter operations. - Temporary Pay is 79.5% higher than 2017 but is in line with budgetary projections.
-This is primarily attributable to the temporary staff for the Special Census. - Healthcare costs are trending positively, with overall healthcare (PPO, HMO, and dental) costs down 7.9%.
-Costs include administrative fees, premiums, and claims.
+- Regular Pay is at \$44.3 million, which is 1.0% lower than 2017. - Overtime Pay is trending 5.6% higher than 2017 figures, with \$3.8 million spent through the second quarter.
+This is mainly attributable to winter operations. - Temporary Pay is 79.5% higher than 2017 yet remains in line with budgetary projections.
+This is primarily attributable to temporary staff for the Special Census. - Healthcare costs are trending positively, with overall healthcare (PPO, HMO and dental) costs down 7.9%.
+Costs include administrative fees, premiums and claims.